There are two seemingly contradicting realities of “conscious consumerism”:

 When you have the power of saying no to things and you’re able to maintain your integrity, you’re able to do a lot of really, really cool things.

-So unpick the desire of constant consumption, whether it is greed, money, big houses, and ask yourself what it is that you truly want, not what it is that society tells you you should want.
+So unpick the desire of constant consumption, whether it is greed, money, or big houses, and ask yourself what it is that you truly want, not what it is that society tells you you should want.

 But what do you want out of life?